How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 - U.S. retail ecommerce and digital marketing sales hit $326.7B in Q1 2026, continuing a 9.8% year-over-year growth trend while competition for ad inventory intensifies.

-- U.S. internet ad revenue reached $294.6B in 2025, reaching six-figure revenue milestones through paid ads is achievable, but only with the right structure and ad spend allocation.
+- U.S. internet ad revenue reached $294.6B in 2025—six-figure revenue milestones through paid ads are achievable, but only with the right structure and ad spend allocation.

 - Retail media spend grew 27% YoY in Q1 2026, with CPCs declining across all tracked channels.